Santosh-Gupta/SpeedTorch/README.md

 `variable_name`: Exact name of the variable defined in your model.

 `dtype` (optional): Data type of your variable.
 Default is 'float32'

+`deviceType` (optional): Get device either to 'cuda' or 'cpu'.
+Default is 'cuda'

+`pinType` (optional): If device is set to 'cpu', you can specify using pinned memory.
+Default is 'False'.

 Methods: